 SAA123 Introduction to Fine Art

-As Principal Investigator for the EPSRC Bridging the Gaps funded project, John explored novel ways interdisciplinary practice can be stimulated across a range of Schools at Loughborough University, increasing the cross-fertilization of ideas and enabling multi-disciplinary research between the Schools, alleviating barriers to collaboration.
+As Principal Investigator for the EPSRC Bridging the Gaps funded project, John explored novel ways interdisciplinary practice can be stimulated across a range of Schools at Loughborough University, increasing the cross-fertilization of ideas and enabling multi-disciplinary research between Departments.

 John's role as Lead Artist for Kent County Council’s pioneering Breaking Boundaries shared space project has won several major awards and is the subject of widespread critical reach.
 Embedded within an interdisciplinary design team, John delivered a range of unique highway designs, reflecting on Ashford’s cultural heritage within the contemporary context of innovative urban design.